Semantic-Aware Logical Reasoning via a Semiotic Framework: Computational Efficiency Analysis

 We analyze the computational efficiency of LogicAgent from both configuration-level and stage-level perspectives, focusing on processing time and token consumption across core components.

-\textbf{Time-Accuracy Trade-offs.} As shown in Figure~\ref{fig:time_efficiency}, LogicAgent exhibits a clear trade-off between reasoning accuracy and computational efficiency.
-Incorporating planning increases per-sample processing time by approximately 78\%, but this additional cost yields structured, goal-oriented reasoning trajectories that are essential for tackling complex multi-hop logic tasks.
-Similarly, FOL translation contributes significantly to reasoning accuracy by enabling symbolic deduction and FOL consistency checking, yet it introduces substantial latency due to its multi-step transformation and verification pipeline.
-In contrast, relying solely on natural language input offers faster reasoning with reduced cost but sacrifices FOL rigor and precision in logical reasoning.
-These results underscore the value of structured symbolic reasoning, particularly when accuracy and interpretability are prioritized.
+\textbf{Time-Accuracy Trade-offs.} As shown in Figure~\ref{fig:time_efficiency}, LogicAgent demonstrates a clear trade-off between accuracy and efficiency.
+Planning increases computation time by roughly 78\% but provides structured, goal-directed trajectories that benefit complex multi-hop reasoning.
+FOL translation further boosts accuracy through symbolic deduction and consistency checking, though at the cost of substantial latency.
+In contrast, purely natural language reasoning is faster but lacks the rigor and precision afforded by symbolic structure.
+These findings highlight the importance of structured reasoning when accuracy and interpretability are required.

 \textbf{Token Consumption Patterns.} We report token consumption patterns for RepublicQA under three configurations (Table~\ref{tab:token_analysis}).
 On average, the full setting requires 18.4k tokens, while removing the FOL module (woFOL) reduces usage by 23.5\% to 14.1k tokens, with prompt and completion tokens decreasing by 21.7\% and 30.1\%, respectively.
 Prompt tokens consistently dominate (75–80\% of total), reflecting the heavy contextual demands of multi-hop reasoning.
 The woStatement setting shows the largest variability, indicating that semantic structuring requirements fluctuate substantially across different philosophical queries.